ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 **Multi-dimensional**: Sex includes dimensions such as chromosomes, gonads, hormones, etc, while gender includes dimensions of identity, presentation, perception, and societal roles.
-To say that a person has "male sex" or "female gender" can be a useful shorthand when most or all of the dimensions usually "align," but stopping at observing a difference between groups categorized like this does little to explain the underlying mechanism.
+To say that a person has "male sex" or "female gender" can be a useful shorthand when most or all of the dimensions usually "align," but it ignores the complexities of what happens when these dimensions don't align -- and nearly every imaginable combination occurs at least some the time.
+Furthermore, stopping at observing a difference between groups categorized like this does little to explain the underlying mechanism.
 Many research questions can be more precisely stated in terms of a specific dimension or dimensions of sex and/or gender.
 [Bauer_2022]_